 First, a 1099 independent contractor is responsible for paying both portions of the Medicare and Social Security taxes.
 This is something that W-2 employees don’t have to think about because the payment is taken out of their paychecks automatically by their employer.
 In addition — and this is the second key difference, says Callahan — 1099 independent contractors are typically required to pay quarterly taxes.
 This means paying an estimated tax payment four times a year.

-Granted, most people don’t particularly enjoy paying taxes.
-So you may wonder why independent contractors have to pay spring, summer, fall, and winter when everyone else seems to be paying only once.
+You may wonder why independent contractors have to pay spring, summer, fall, and winter when everyone else seems to be paying only once.
 The answer is actually quite simple.
 If you were a W-2 employee, your employer would be subtracting an appropriate amount from each of your paychecks and making those payments for you.
 You’re just taking over that responsibility.

 Make a budget to pay your locum tenens physician taxes

 The moral of the story here is that locum tenens physicians need to be a little more proactive with their budgeting — calculating what they’ll likely owe and putting it somewhere safe until taxes are due.
 Callahan suggests opening a second bank account and regularly setting aside an appropriate amount.
-Avoid potentially volatile or even long-term investment vehicles such as stocks or even ETFs.
+Avoid putting these funds into potentially volatile or even long-term investment vehicles such as stocks or even ETFs.
 You want the money to be there when you need it!

 Your quarterly taxes as a locum tenens physician are only estimates.
 The dollar amount doesn’t have to be exact.
 Just take the percentage of your income that you paid in taxes last year, plus the amount paid to Social Security and Medicare, and divide by four.
 The answer is your quarterly payment.
 If your income is significantly more or less this year than last, you may want to confirm that you haven’t slipped into an adjacent tax bracket, in which case you’d need to adjust your calculations accordingly.